neoforged/websites/content/news/eventbus-changes.md

 ```

 ### Generic events are deprecated for removal
 Generic events are deprecated for removal, and will be removed in the future[^1].
 We encourage modders to move away from them as soon as possible.
-NeoForge is still using them for `GatherCapabilitiesEvent` only.
-We will address this in capability rework.
+NeoForge is still using them for the `AttachCapabilitiesEvent` only.
+We will address this in the capability rework.

 ### Event results are being phased out
 For now, only the `@Event.HasResult` annotation is deprecated for removal.